sungnga/practice/gatsby/designcode/README.md

 ### Applying CSS keyframes animation with delay to HeroSection
 - Animate each child element at different delay time
 - The children are the Title, Description, and PurchaseButton styled components

+### Apply gradient to texts using background masking technique